-Regence is up-front about the Medicare options they have and it's easy to tell that their plans include PPOs, HMOs, and HSAs.
-However, they make it hard to find the details about the plans they offer without first providing your location and some basic personal information, like your date of birth.
+Regence is upfront about the Medicare options it offers and it's easy to tell that its plans include PPOs, HMOs, and HSAs.
+However, it's hard to find the details about the plans offered without first providing your location and some basic personal information, like your date of birth.
 It's not unrealistic that your personal situation would determine your health plan options, but it would be nice if this information was a bit more accessible without disclosing your information.

 Regence has a sister company called LifeMap, and this company takes care of Medicaid plans or dental plans.
 As for Regence itself, however, they do not offer standalone dental plans, Medicaid, or even short-term health insurance.

 It was good to have Regence.
 We switched insurance providers and Regence picked up where we left of with our Drs.

 So far no complaints.
 We’ve been with the company for about 4 months and they have been great to work with.

 They have always been very helpful to us.
 My son had some complications so the bills were outrageously expensive and numerous.
 Regence Bluecross of Utah assigned us a representative to help us through the whole thing.
 I can always count on Regence to sort the problems out when I need them to.
 They are great to work with.

 Regence is a good carrier and easy to work with on claims.
 They have a good network of doctors and I like that they have nationwide coverage so I can see a doctor even if I am traveling.